Punit9464/WebD_Learning/javascript/index.md

 - Hoisted but it is in **Temporal Dead Zone**.
 Thus, we cannot access the variable before it's declared.
 - Reassignment: We can re-assign a let variable but not re-declare.
 #### Temporal Dead Zone
-Time between entering the scope and actual declaration, it's a feature that enforces safer and more predictable variable usage.
+- Time between entering the scope and actual declaration, it's a feature that enforces safer and more predictable variable usage.
+- Exists in Lexical Environment which is a part of Global Execution Context.

 ### Const
 - It is Block Scoped
 - hoisting is same as `let`
 - Reassignment and redeclaration is not possible.
+- Memory is allocated in Lexical Environment, during creation of execution context.
+- Marked as `<unintialized>` in Lexical environment or execution context while in TDZ.
 ```js
 const x = 90;
 x = 1000; // TypeError: Assignment to constant variable.